History of Suresnes: Beginnings

 Although popular, Bougault resigned and, on May 27, 1792, Marc-Antoine Breton was elected mayor.
 On August 28, the Assembly requisitioned 30,000 equipped men to fight on the frontiers; on September 3, 84 young Suresnois signed up.
 On August 10, the King is deposed, and on September 21, the Convention replaces the Assembly, and the Republic is proclaimed.
-On December 9, the municipality was ordered to put the National Guard under arms to keep an eye on strangers in the village and to carry out patrols.
+On December 9, the municipality was ordered to place the National Guard on alert to monitor strangers in the village and carry out patrols.
 After the King's execution on January 21, 1793, the district of Saint-Denis asked the municipality to convene the commune's general council and make it sit permanently, also recommending an imposing public force and surveillance of the roads.
-On January 26, the municipality decided that it was necessary to acquire 200 pikes, by the authorization given by the National Assembly the previous year, which allowed towns to distribute pikes to citizens able to bear arms.
+On January 26, the municipality decided that it was necessary to acquire 200 pikes, pursuant to the authorization granted by the National Assembly the previous year, which allowed towns to distribute pikes to citizens able to bear arms.
 On April 21, the municipal officers became administrators of the parish's revenues, with the parish priest no longer having a say.
 On March 17, Pierre Lemoine was elected mayor, and his new municipal team was tasked with equipping the volunteers who joined the Franciade battalion and the Armée du Nord.
 Following the law of September 10, 1792, on April 11, 1793, the municipality took the objects of worship to the district, not without some delay.
-Also after some delay, members of the district came to seize three surplus bells from the Saint-Leufroy church in order to produce iron, leaving only one.
+Also, after a delay, members of the district came to seize three surplus bells from the Saint-Leufroy church to produce iron, leaving only one.
 In 1792, Suresnes suffered a famine, going twenty days without bread.

 In 1792, Pas-Saint-Maurice was annexed to the commune of Suresnes.
 The name comes from a legend according to which this saint left the trace of his foot on the curbstone of a well, while another version states that he circumscribed the boundaries of the town of Nanterre, of which he is the patron saint.